kebsOps/dareyio-pbl/Project25.md

 If output is returned, then you already have an IAM OIDC provider for your cluster and you can skip the next step.
 If no output is returned, then you must create an IAM OIDC provider for your cluster.

-In this case, no output was returned.
+In our case, no output was returned.

 ![image](https://github.com/kebsOps/dareyio-pbl/assets/10085348/d4c2971f-5551-4695-afb6-7c9b93933f1c)